Munich Re and Marsh Collaborate on Pandemic Risk Solution

 Traditional reinsurance has many benefits, but it also can be costly and present issues around counterparty risk.
 As an alternative to traditional reinsurance, insurers can use industry loss warranties (ILW) to mitigate financial losses from pandemics.
 ILW contracts are based on industry loss experience instead of insurer-specific losses.
 However, counterparty risk can still be a concern.
 Insurers also may choose to transfer pandemic risk to the capital markets by using insurance-linked securities, like extreme mortality bonds.
 By issuing extreme mortality bonds linked to a portfolio of lives, insurers offset adverse mortality experience from diseases.
 The mortality rate trigger is usually set by an official source, such as the CDC.
 Mortality swaps are another option, where payment is triggered if a specific mortality index exceeds a certain level, up to its exhaustion point.

 Capital market solutions for pandemic risk continue to evolve.
-This year, the World Bank launched the "pandemic bond" to provide funds to low-income countries facing a large-scale disease outbreak.
+In 2018, the World Bank launched the "pandemic bond" to provide funds to low-income countries facing a large-scale disease outbreak.
 The bond is the first insurance for pandemic risk and shifts the pandemic response focus from reactionary to proactive.5

 Status: Pandemic exposure can present significant tail risk to insurers.
 The life and health insurance industries will be most severely impacted.
 However, the property/casualty (P/C) industry could see substantial losses from secondary impacts.
 To further explore the risk of pandemics to the health, life and P/C industries, the Center for Insurance Policy and Research (CIPR) held an event titled "The Risk of Pandemics to the Insurance Industry" on March 27, 2015.
 The event covered business continuity planning, the potential financial impact to the industry, modeling and risk management considerations, and capital market solutions.